content-left-bg.png

 Gifts and donations

-Non-consumable items valued between $500 and $4,999 (GST exclusive) that are susceptible to theft or loss due to their portable nature and attractiveness for personal use or resale.
+Non-consumable items valued between $500 or more (GST exclusive), but less than the department's capitalisation threshold of $5,000 (GST exclusive) and is susceptible to theft or loss due to their portable nature and attractiveness for personal use or resale.
 Examples include computers and mobile phones.

 An item is considered portable if it can be easily carried or moved (e.g. an item would be considered portable if it could easily fit in a backpack: it would not be considered portable if it required more than one person to carry it).